laksh9950/laksh9950/README.md

 ### <div align="center">I'm Laxya, a full-time full-stack Developer 👨‍💻 working remotely since 2015 🚀 .
 I help Startups deploy machine learning (Text , Vision and audio ) and blockchain solutions. </div>

-- 🌱 I’m currently learning how to optimize large language models and to scale billion parameter machine learning models on cpus.
-My latest project is based on real time utility of LLM (LLama 2) , TTS( Text to Speech), STT (Speech to Text) , and Text to Image .
-Optimizing the models and delivering real time results ahve potential for end user applications.
+- 🌱 I’m currently learning how to optimize large language models and to scale billion parameter machine learning models on CPUs.

+- My latest project is based on real time utility of LLM (LLama 2) , TTS( Text to Speech), STT (Speech to Text) , and Text to Image .
+-
+- Optimizing the models and delivering real time results have huge potential for end user applications.

 - ❓ Ask me about anything related to Python , LLM ,Transformers ,  Text to specch , Diffusion models , LORA QLORA , Flash attention.